mrhm-dev/full-stack-army/resources/lecture-103/README.md

 - Token-based authentication: Clients obtain a token (such as JSON Web Tokens - JWT) after successful authentication and include it in subsequent requests.
 - Session-Cookies-based authentication: clients provide credentials (username/password) and receive a session identifier that is stored on the server.
 - API Key based authentication: Clients provide x-api-key in the header or as a query params.
-- OAuth 2.0: A protocol that allows clients to obtain access tokens from an authorization server, typically use3d for third-party authentication.
+- OAuth 2.0: A protocol that allows clients to obtain access tokens from an authorization server, typically used for third-party authentication.

 <br>

 #### Token Based Authentication:

 Token-based authentication is a popular approach to authenticate clients in a distributed system, including RESTful APIs.
-It involves the use fo tokens (such as JSON Web Tokens - JWTs) to verify the identity of a client and grant access to protected resources.
+It involves the use of tokens (such as JSON Web Tokens - JWTs) to verify the identity of a client and grant access to protected resources.
 Here's a breakdown of token-based authentication and different techniques:

 1. JSON Web Tokens (JWT): <https://jwt.io/introduction>